-Conceptual models and empirical observations of the ridge-slough landscape suggest that strong relationships between microtopography and vegetation community structure were characteristic of the historic and conserved ridge-slough landscape (Larsen et al. 2011, McVoy 2011).
+Conceptual models and empirical observations of the ridge-slough landscape suggest that strong relationships between microtopography and vegetation community structure were characteristic of the historic and conserved ridge-slough landscape (Larsen et al. 2011, McVoy et al. 2011).
 We used three approaches to characterize how the strength of this association varied across the historic ridge-slough landscape (Table 4).
 The first and simplest of these measures is the correlation coefficient between elevation and sawgrass abundance within a PSU.
-The second of these uses Mantel's r to measure the association between elevation and overall community composition.
-The third of these measures the difference in mean elevation between points assigned to each of the vegetation community clusters that we used to measure community distinctness.
-As for isolated measures of microtopographic and vegetation community structure, vegetation-elevation relationships were strongest in areas of conserved condition, principally in central and southern WCA3AS (Fig. 33).
+The second of these uses Mantel's r to measure the association between elevation between points assigned to each of the vegetation community clusters that we used to measure community distinctness.
+As for isolated measures of microtopographic and vegetation community structure, vegetationelevation relationships were strongest in areas of conserved condition, principally in central and southern WCA3AS (Fig. 35).
 Individual PSUs within other Everglades basins also exhibited strong associations between elevation and community composition.